 The Childhood Education Program will give you a solid foundation in the liberal arts and sciences, as well as several educational foundation courses.
 These courses provide beginning preparation for later studies at a senior college with the ultimate goal of obtaining initial New York State certification for elementary school teachers (first through sixth grades).

 Students who are fluent in Spanish, Mandarin, or Haitian Creole are encouraged to consider the Bilingual Childhood Education (EDB) major.

-The Secondary Education Program offers students a solid foundation in the liberal arts and sciences, as well as educational foundations and subject concentration courses.
-The Secondary Education Program offers students the choice of a major focusing in four teaching subject areas:
+The Secondary Education Program provides you with a solid foundation in the liberal arts and sciences, as well as educational foundations and subject concentration courses.
+The Secondary Education Program gives you the choice of a major focusing in five teaching subject areas:

 All childhood education foundations courses and secondary education foundations courses may be taken as electives by students who wish to continue in teacher education at a four-year college but who are not enrolled in any of the BMCC secondary education degree majors.
 In addition, for Liberal Arts Majors, secondary education foundations courses can be taken to fulfill the Liberal Arts career credit requirements.

 Teacher Education majors work closely with professors whose research makes a significant contribution to their field.
 As reported in BMCC News and elsewhere, this includes the work of teacher education professors Kirsten Cole, Jean Plaisir and Mindi Reich-Shapiro, who have presented findings on how to recruit and retain more men, especially those from minority and low-income communities, into the field of early childhood education.

 For more information on their work, here is the New York City Early Childhood Research Network press release, as well as a technical report, “Intrinsic and Extrinsic Factors Influencing Men in ECE,” executive summary and research brief.